 Any student whose interests include carpentry, sound and light technology, public relations, clothing design, theatrical production, or acting should consider joining the Baldwin Players on the Tifton campus.
-The Players stage two (2) college-produced productions and one student-produced evening of one-acts each year.
+The Players stage two (2) college-produced productions each year.
 Auditions are announced well in advance and are open to all students.
 For more information, interested students should contact the School of Arts & Sciences.